bcgov/fasstrshiny/README.md

     tidyhydat::download_hydat()

-To the Shiny App run, in the R console, run the following (this needs to be done **everytime**):
+To open the Shiny App from the R console, run the following (this needs to be done **everytime**):

     library(fasstrshiny) # Loads the package
     fasstr_shiny()       # Launches the Shiny App

+It is recommended to run the Shiny App from a browser and not a RStudio window, so to make opening it in a browser by default run the following code:

+    options(shiny.launch.browser = .rs.invokeShinyWindowExternal)

 **Pros**